manuelesapia/manuelesapia/Readme.md

-👨‍💻 About me: I am a Senior Front-end Engineer with 6+ years of successful software delivery experience.
+👨‍💻 About me: I am a Senior Front-end Developer with 6+ years of successful software delivery experience.
 Proficient in JavaScript, TypeScript, React, Specialized in Microservices Architecture and Event-Driven Systems, leveraging AZURE and Docker for cloud solutions.

 🛠️ My career path: Navigating a dynamic career marked by a commitment to ongoing learning and direct involvement in software development.
 This journey has led me to my current role as a Senior Front-End Developer, where I contribute to shaping user-centric experiences and thrive on the evolving landscape of web technologies.